javfm93/trader-tracker-infrastructure/src/use-cases/create-new-organization/readme.md

 - Create AWS account
 - Create an admin user and copy access keys
 - Create a bucket in that account called `[company-name]-infrastructure`
+- Activate sso in the region in your desired region
 - Update the `provider.tf` file with your remote state bucket name
 - Run this Terraform script changing the `variables.tf` file
 - Follow the join instructions in the email received in the provided email